Deam Lake SRA advisories

 - Trail 1 (about 0.6 miles) is the easiest.
 The entrance is east of the campground gatehouse.
 The trail loops through a Virginia Pine dominated forest.
 The easy hike takes about 30 minutes.
 The end is in the old playground just south of the entrance.

 - Trail 2 (about 0.2 miles) travels from the lawn north of the Apple Orchard shelter house, just north of the boat ramp, and into the campground.
 Near the campground is a steep incline.

 - Trail 4 Lake Vista Trail (estimated 2.5 miles) is also known as the Lake Vista Trail.
-Trail is the most scenic and most rugged trail of the property.
+The trail is the most scenic and most rugged trail on the property.
 Park at the gravel lot beside the wood barn at the campground entrance.
 Follow the Yellow Horse Trail until about 500 yards southwest of the campground gatehouse.
 The entrance is marked with a large wooden sign.
-The trail winds through bottomlands which can be muddy or even submersed in water during wet times or after a heavy rain.
+The trail winds through bottomlands which can be muddy or even submerged in water during wet times or after heavy rain.
 There are steep and rolling hills overlooking the lake.
 At the apex of the trail, a large rock cutout has a nice view of the lake.
 This trail is clearly marked with red blazes on brown carsonite posts.

 Knobstone Trailhead The Deam Lake

 Knobstone Trailhead has been relocated inside Deam Lake State Recreation Area.
 After the entrance to the property, take the first right and follow the road until it ends at the trailhead which shares parking with the Buzzard Roost Picnic Shelter.
 Knobstone Trail maps can be purchased at the Deam Lake Office.
 Read more about the Knobstone Trail.